bowenyi-pierre/politics-in-podcasts/README.md

 <br> *05_political_analysis_in_wild.ipynb:* Answered our research question: what's the prevalence of left/right wing political discussion across podcast categories.
 <br> *06_tfidf.ipynb:* Answered our research question: what terms receive the highest attention in right/left wing political discussion.

+## Also note that you will find the 7792 political transcripts mentioned in the writeup under Dataset folder.
+They are split into 8 different files: political_transcript_part_1.csv.zip all the way to political_transcript_part_8.csv.zip.

 ## Note:
 1. The GitHub commit history may not reflect the task distribution in the group.
 For example, Divya and Cullen tested their code locally and sent to Alan, who later pushed to GitHub.
-2. Due to the size of the raw podcast dataset, we are not able to upload it through GitHub.
+2. Due to the giant size of the raw podcast dataset including all transcripts of 79 types, we are not able to upload it through GitHub.
 However, everyone is welcome to contact Benjamin Litterer (blitt@umich.edu) or Bowen Yi (bowenyi@umich.edu) for more details regarding the dataset.
 As a result, we uploaded the dataset of political podcasts as well as the Reddit dataset on Kaggle, which are considerably smaller.
 3. Because the majority of this project is run on GPU at UMSI, the coding environment might not be compatible to local environment.
 When testing on local machine, please make sure to change the environment and CUDA variable.
 4. Our finetuned RoBERTa model are available on Huggingface at https://huggingface.co/bowenyi/political-learning-RoBERTa.
 Due to the size of model files, they are not uploaded to GitHub, but can be easily retrived on HuggingFace: https://huggingface.co/bowenyi/political-learning-RoBERTa/tree/main.